kryptokazz/rem-pro-compatability/README.md

 # RemoteProject
-Gate compatability list for manufacturers and models
+A list of manufacturers and models for electronic gate wiring compatability.
+Website uses json server to serve content and list can be update as required.